itsmeit268/Auto-SQL-backups/README.md

    `sudo ./install.sh`
 4. Follow the on-screen instructions in the terminal to complete the setup.

+## Test Script
+After completing the setup, you can test the script by running the following command in the terminal:
+   `/etc/cron.daily/bk-sqls`

 ## Notes:
 - Modify the sender and recipient email settings as needed.